vanatteveldt/ccslearnr/handouts/fun-with-cbs.md

 these can be downloaded from the respective sources, but to make it easy we use cleaned up versions from this repository.

-Note: As you can see below, R can read `csv` files (a common format that can also be imported or exported from e.g. Excel or SPSS) directly from the internet!
+Note: As you can see below, `R` can read `csv` files (a common format that can also be imported or exported from, e.g., Excel or SPSS) directly from the internet!

 ### Demographics data

 After running the code below with the `► Run Code` button, you will see a *data frame* on the screen.
 Data frames are the main data object in R.

-Generally, each row represents a unit of analysis or measurement (e.g. a case or respondent), and each column represents a quantity of information about that row, e.g. a measured or computed variable.
+Generally, each row represents a unit of analysis or measurement (e.g., a case or respondent), and each column represents a quantity of information about that row, e.g., a measured or computed variable.

 In this case, each row represents a Dutch municipality (*gemeente*), with the columns being a selection of demographic information collected